flairNLP/flair/README.md

 Flair is:

-* **A powerful syntactic-semantic tagger / classifier.** Flair allows you to apply our state-of-the-art models for named entity recognition (NER), part-of-speech tagging (PoS), word sense disambiguation, chunking and text classification to your text.
+* **A powerful syntactic-semantic tagger and classifier.** Flair allows you to apply our state-of-the-art models for named entity recognition (NER), part-of-speech tagging (PoS), frame sense disambiguation, chunking and classification to your text.

 * **A text embedding library.** Flair has simple interfaces that allow you to use and combine different word and document embeddings.
 In particular, you can try out our proposed